apidaysnordic/apidaysnordic.github.io/_posts/2016-02-08-andres-kutt.md

 ---
-title: MC - Mehdi Medjaoui
+title: First Keynote confirmed - Andres Kütt from Estonia
 layout: post
-author: Gareth Evans
+author: Jarkko Moilanen
 ---

-We are delighted that Mehdi will be joining us at our first API days conference in NZ!
+We are delighted that Andres will be joining us at our first Scandic API days conference!
+Andres will address architecturing a nation, which offers strategic view to building economically and socionomically significant systems.

 ## Bio:

-Engineer and tech event organizer.

-Founder of OAuth.io and APIdays.io conferences

-I practice BJJ , I play poker, dance Salsa and currently learning Sailing, Skydiving and riding Motorbikes.

-Writing on my free time a book entitled "Man Versus Software : The great Substituion"

-I want to make my own revolution, one mind at a time.
+Andres has been building software for living since 1993 when he turned a passion into a job and started working as a programmer.
+Since then he has grown into roles involving management of people and, for the past ten years, management of complex information systems.
+The latter is supported by his studies at the System Design and Management programme at the MIT.